Aembit/env_wrapper/README.md

 This crate introduces the `RealEnvironment`
 (a wrapper around the functions in [`std::env`](https://doc.rust-lang.org/std/env/index.html)) and
-`FakeEnvironment` structs, which share the `Environment` trait.
+`FakeEnvironment` structs, which implement the `Environment` trait.
 Instead of using [`std::env`](https://doc.rust-lang.org/std/env/index.html) directly, use `RealEnvironment` with